 I’m the first to admit I struggle with clutter.
 I was once a big-time shopper, who loved to buy things without planning where they’ll go or how they’ll affect my space.
 That led to a room full of junk and all the attached anxiety.

 Since we downsized to a smaller home I’ve been on a decluttering crusade.
 The work is never done.
 Decluttering your home is a journey, not a destination, y’all!
 But you know what, I’m on this journey with some very clever people.
-You (of course!) and a few very smart fellow bloggers who are just trying to live a life with purpose and let go of pointless clutter.
+You (of course!) and a some smart bloggers and writers (especially this one – definitely the best place to start getting the clutter under control) who are just trying to live a life with purpose and let go of pointless clutter.